 2. Only buy well-marbled cuts of prime rib roasts.
 Marbling is the streaks of fat that runs throughout meats.
 So the more marbled the meat is, then you’ll have more flavorful, juicier, and more tender meat you’ll have.
 Look for “Prime” graded beef to guarantee a higher level of fat content.

 3. Avoid grass-fed beef for prime rib!
 It’s far too lean…..grain (corn) fed means more fat and that’s what we go for and you need to also for the best prime rib results!
 Grass-fed beef is just that . . . more grassy and funky in its flavor than grain (corn)-fed beef, which is richer in flavor.

 4. Choose the oldest beef you can afford.
-When beef is dry aged, it is held at a controlled temperature and humidy for several weeks that concentrates the flavor of the meat.
-The outer layers are carved off and discarded, leaving a flavorful, ulta-tender meat.
+When beef is dry aged, it is held at a controlled temperature and humidity for several weeks that concentrating the flavor of the meat.
+The outer layers are carved off and discarded, leaving a flavorful, ultra-tender meat.
 This cut of beef is expensive, but often worth the extra cost.

 5. Do not roast a cold cut of prime: it is a huge, dense piece of beef, and to take it straight from the fridge in a cold state and then directly into the oven will result in far too much shrinkage and require a greater length of time to cook.